fyndiq/docker-devpi-archived/README.md

     docker-compose up

 Note that compared to the Kubernetes setup this will not start nginx.
 The server is running at `http://localhost:3141`.
-User credentials are in `docker-compose.yml`.
+User credentials are stored in `docker-compose.yml`.

 ## Running on Google Container Engine